Origin and stability of generalized Wigner crystallinity in triangular moir\'e systems: Supplementary Note 4: Finite size effects on features of the specific heat

 In the main text we presented results for the specific heat of classical models ($t=0$, $U \rightarrow \infty$) for a wide range of system sizes.
-Despite obvious limitations from finite-size effects, meaningful trends could be extracted even from the smallest system sizes that were studied.
-For example, the location of the charge peak, corresponding to the melting of the triangular GWC, moves to lower temperature on increasing the system size (the $N=27$ and $36 \times 36$ were within about $10\%$ of one another).
+Despite obvious limitations of finite-size effects, meaningful trends could be extracted even from the smallest system sizes that were studied.
+For example, the location of the charge peak, corresponding to the melting of the triangular GWC, moves to lower temperature on increasing the system size, and for $N=27$ and $36 \times 36$ these were within about $10\%$ of one another.

-We show that similar conclusions hold at the quantum level by plotting the specific heat ($C_v/N$) for the LR model (Fig.~\ref{fig:cv_quantum_finite_size_appendix}a) and the NN model (Fig.~\ref{fig:cv_quantum_finite_size_appendix}b) for $N=12,15$ and $18$ site systems.
-Parameter sets used are indicated on the figure.
-Each cluster accommodates the $\sqrt{3}\times\sqrt{3}$ triangular GWC ground state.
-The high temperature feature sharpens with increasing system size, narrowing in extent achieving a higher maximum of specific heat, consistent with a peak that signals the melting of the Wigner crystal.
-The location of the peak moves to lower temperature on increasing system size.
-The low temperature feature (bump) is expected to be a crossover associated with the destruction of short range magnetic order.
-The movement of these low temperature features is likely more involved and requires a better understanding of the effective magnetic Hamiltonian that governs the physics at low energy scales.
+We show that similar conclusions hold at the quantum level by plotting the specific heat per site ($C_v/N$) for the LR model (model 3, see Supplementary Fig.~\ref{fig:cv_quantum_finite_size_appendix}a) and the NN model (model 1, see Supplementary Fig.~\ref{fig:cv_quantum_finite_size_appendix}b) for $N=12,15$ and $18$ site systems with periodic boundary conditions.
+Each finite size cluster accommodates the $\sqrt{3}\times\sqrt{3}$ triangular GWC ground state.

+On increasing system size the high temperature feature sharpens (narrows in extent) while also achieving a higher maximum of specific heat.
+This is consistent with a peak that signals a phase transition associated with the melting of the GWC.
+The location of the peak ($T_c$) moves to lower temperature on increasing system size.
+The low temperature feature (bump) is associated with the destruction of short range magnetic order.
+While the rough scale is consistent between system sizes, a quantitative explanation of the movement of the low temperature features with system size (and shape) is likely more involved and requires a better understanding of the effective magnetic Hamiltonian that governs the physics at low energy scales.